Rocket Lawyer: Legal Health Score

 In 2008, Rocket Lawyer introduced Legal Health Score, which helps individuals and businesses understand their level of legal wellness.
 The score, which is a number between 1 and 100, is based on considerations like whether a business has incorporated or whether legal contracts are in writing.
 Rocket Lawyer then provides both a step-by-step walk through of all the basics needed to improve a user's legal heath and a detailed action plan that companies can follow to remedy any legal vulnerabilities.
 Rocket Lawyer offers the Legal Health Score service to all types of accounts.

 Competitors

 As of 2017, LegalZoom is Rocket Lawyer's primary Internet-based competitor in the U.S. market for legal form documents.
-A personal finance article in USA Today stated the common perception that both LegalZoom and Rocket Lawyer allow consumers to save money on legal fees but also require some self-education and legal legwork; in other words, both allow consumers to "save a few bucks by doing some of the work yourself."
+A personal finance article in USA Today stated the common perception that both LegalZoom and Rocket Lawyer allow consumers to save money on legal fees but also require some self-education and legal legwork.

-Rocket Lawyer's competitors also include Nolo (formerly Nolo Press), the pioneering publisher of do-it-yourself legal guides and the creator of Quicken WillMaker software.
+Rocket Lawyer's competitors also include Nolo (formerly Nolo Press), a publisher of do-it-yourself legal guides and the creator of Quicken WillMaker software.